anagarona/anagarona.github.io/_teaching/teaching-1.md

 ### Role

-Coordinator and instructor of the biannual module for 4 consecutive years.
+Coordinator and instructor of the biyearly module for 4 consecutive years.